LamakerOfficial/help-center/docs/minecraft/general/getting-started.md

 ## Java 16
 `adopt@1.16.0-1`

+Alternatively, choose it in the "Docker Image" dropdown.

 Now, go back to your console, start your server and you'll see it using the Java version you set.

 > If the above does not work, manually delete the `.jabba` folder and restart your server.